 Hard work, a gift for understanding processes and internal controls, and the will to reach beyond her “comfort zone” propelled Stacey Guardino to become a partner at a Big Four public accounting firm.
 “My parents instilled a strong work ethic,” she says.
 “My sister and I were expected to always do our best, in school and in life.”

 Growing up in Brooklyn, NY, Stacey attended Bishop Kearney High School.
-A guidance counselor suggested she apply to Manhattan College.
+A guidance counselor suggested she apply to Manhattan University.
 Recruitment visits by Br.
 David Van Hollebeke, FSC, an admission counselor at Manhattan, boosted her interest.
 Ultimately, two factors convinced her: a campus visit and a Presidential Scholarship.
 “Being there,” she says, “I could see it was a welcoming place.
 And the scholarship was very important — my sister, Alison, is two years younger, so our parents would be helping us both with tuition.”
 Alison is a 1992 Manhattan graduate.

-At the College, Stacey applied her interest in numbers as an accounting major with minors in management and mathematics.
+At the University, Stacey applied her interest in numbers as an accounting major with minors in management and mathematics.
 The supportive environment encouraged her to excel beyond the classroom.
 “I tend to be an introvert,” she says.
 “I knew I was going to have to change to succeed.”
 Elected to Student Government, she rose to speaker of the Legislature and was a member of the Senate.
 She also served for two years as treasurer for the New York District of Circle K International, a service organization; co-chaired the Spring Fest Committee; and was a resident assistant in her senior year.

 Today, Stacey is a partner at KPMG LLP in its Risk Consulting practice in New York City.
 She specializes in internal audit, internal controls, risk management and corporate governance for financial institutions.
 Stacey also makes time to serve her alma mater as a member of the Mentor Advisory Board and the Financial Services Advisory Council.
 In addition, she has contributed to the Raymond W. Kelly ’63 Student Commons, as well as the Dr. James Suarez Endowed Chair in the O’Malley School of Business.
 “There are many ways to give back,” she notes.
 “What counts is doing whatever we can.”